Rahan-M/Grade_Predicting_AI/README.md

 * '_n' at the end of a feature means the orginal values for this feature were not integers or float, so it had to be converted to a number using label encoder*

-Let's use the top 5 of these to predict the student's final grade. i.e
+I used the top 5 of these to predict the student's final grade. i.e
 i G2 - second period grade (numeric: from 0 to 20)
 ii G1 - first period grade (numeric: from 0 to 20)
 iii absences - number of school absences (numeric: from 0 to 93)